WICG/digital-goods/explainer.md

 ### Acknowledging a purchase

 Some stores will require that the user acknowledge a purchase once it has succeeded.
-In this case, the payment response will return a `PurchaseToken`, which can be used with the `acknowledge` method.
+In this case, the payment response will return a "purchase token" string, which can be used with the `acknowledge` method.

 Items that are designed to be purchased multiple times must be acknowledged with the `repeatable` flag.
 An example of a repeatable purchase is an in-game powerup that makes the player stronger for a short period of time.
 Once it is acknowledged with the `repeatable` flag, it can be purchased again.